apo1397/voice-agent-demo/README.md

 1. **Upload PDF Documents**: On the sidebar, use the "Upload your PDF Documents" section to upload one or more PDF files.
 These documents will be used to populate the RAG system.
 2. **Process Documents**: Click the "Process Documents" button after uploading your PDFs.
 This will extract text, split it into chunks, create embeddings, and store them in ChromaDB.
-3. **Ask Questions**: Once the documents are processed, you can type your questions in the "Your Question:" input box.
+3. **Ask Questions (Text Input)**: Once the documents are processed, you can type your questions in the chat input box at the bottom of the screen.
 The RAG system will retrieve relevant information from your uploaded documents and generate an answer using the Gemini API.
+4. **Ask Questions (Voice Input)**: Alternatively, use the "🎤 Start/Stop Recording" button under the "Voice Input" section.
+Click to start speaking, and the system will automatically detect when you stop.
+Your speech will be transcribed and used as a question for the RAG system.

 ## Project Structure